JRTaylord/fsm-toolkit/README.md

-# Complete FSM Toolkit
+# FSM Toolkit

-A comprehensive suite of tools for working with Finite State Machines in your codebase.
+Extract state machines from your codebase and generate beautiful Mermaid diagrams using AI.

 ## 🎯 What This Gives You

-Two complementary tools that work together:

-1. **code-to-fsm**: Extract state machines from existing code using AI
-2. **mermaid-to-xstate**: Convert Mermaid diagrams to executable XState code

-Together, they enable a complete workflow from messy implicit state logic to clean, debuggable state machines.
+**code-to-fsm**: An AI-powered tool that analyzes your code and automatically generates beautiful Mermaid state diagrams, making implicit state machines visible and understandable.

 ## 🚀 Quick Start